 Incorporate Fun New Things to the Routine

-Another thing that often happens with co-sleeping is that you have far less steps in the bedtime routine than non co-sleepers tend to have.
+Another thing that often happens with co-sleeping families is that you have far less steps in the bedtime routine than non co-sleepers tend to have.
 You just don’t need it.
 They’re fine just sleeping next to you.
 So now it’s time to make sleeping in their own room seem totally fun and exciting.
 As I said, one of our new routines was using the star machine and looking at all the stars on the ceiling.
 We also added reading books, singing songs, and a little cuddling (I know I told you to stop that!!
 More on that below…).
 Anything you think will work, give it a try!

 Two Steps Forward, One Step Back

 This is more of a warning than a tip.
 Be prepared to have bad days, regress a bit, or reintroduce things you thought you were done with.
 What’s most important is that you’re making progress in the right direction.
 We were in a great routine of my son sleeping alone in our room, but when we moved him to his own room it shook things up quite a bit.
 He was excited, but it was still a lot.
 So we brought the cuddling back and spent a little more time together.
 But once he was comfortable again, we slowly pulled that back again.
 This isn’t a race, so plan on giving your toddler some time to adjust.
 Often one step back enables you to take two steps forward!
+Transitioning from co-sleeping is a big deal for them, so it’s unlikely to happen overnight.

 Follow Their Queues

 The reality is that your toddler is most likely more ready for this transition than you are…so follow their lead when you can!
 When I brought the cuddling back, I was constantly trying to pull away to get back to our non-cuddling routine.
 But he would just cling tighter and tighter to me.
 Finally one day I was so tired I just said “Fine, we’ll cuddle as long as you want.”
 Guess what happened.
 30 seconds after I would have attempted to pull away, he pulled away on his own.
 Giving him a little control over the situation was all I needed.
 One day a few weeks ago, he looked at me during nap time and waved goodbye.
 He wanted me to leave!
 So I left the room and 5 minutes later he had fallen asleep on his own.
+My little co-sleeper was transitioning himself!

 Let Them Back in Your Room, But Not Your Bed

-During this transition we had many nights that were just too tough to push through.
+During our co-sleeping transition we had many nights that were just too tough to push through.
 Either my toddler wasn’t feeling good or I was just too tired to soothe him back to sleep in the middle of the night.
 I was too afraid to bring him right back to our bed, but I just couldn’t handle sleeping on the floor anymore.
 So we came up with a great compromise.
 We would let him come back to our room, but he wasn’t allowed in our bed.
 We got an amazing toddler air mattress that we put next to our bed and he could sleep on that if he had to.
 It was close enough that we could hold hands, but my husband and I still had our bed to ourselves.
 I told my son before we went upstairs that he could only go to our room if he slept in the air mattress and that was good enough for him!

 For the most part, co-sleeping parents are naturally patient people (at least with their kids!).
 We’ve let our kids take their time, avoided crying-it-out, and made unbelievable sacrifices to our own schedule to make sure our little guys are comfortable.
 So this transition is no different.
 Give it time and it will be well worth it!
 We made a few different efforts along the way to get our son into a crib and they never worked.
 He just wasn’t ready.
 If your toddler is scared or freaking out, then try to give them more time!
 It won’t be long before they truly are ready.
 When all was said and done, it took less than a week to get my son consistently falling asleep in his bed, but about 6 months before he was sleeping through the night alone in his room.
 This may seem long to a lot of people, but we managed to avoid crying-it-out and no one was pushed farther than they could go.
 It worked for us!